See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Visual Navigation using Sensor Networks

 Imitation learning can be treated as supervised learning problem.
 Since future states are influenced by previous actions in IL, the i.i.d. assumption of supervised learning is invalidated. \textsc{AggreVate} \cite{ross_aggrevate} proposes one possible solution to this problem by iteratively learning cost-to-go estimates for trajectories of data using an online procedure.
 For the type of navigation policy that we wish to learn, it is trivial to compute cost-to-go estimates, and therefore we treat it as standard supervised learning problem with an i.i.d. assumption for each sample.

 Let $Q^i$ be the cost-to-goal for sensor $S^i$.
 Let the set of possible directions be $\mathcal{U} = \{u^1, \dots, u^K\}$.
 Let $Q_{uk}^i$ be the cost-to-goal for sensor $S^i$ upon moving towards direction $u_k^i$.
+We use the Dijkstra's shortest path algorithm on visibility graphs constructed on environment samples to compute cost-to-goal values $Q^i$.
 To simplify the training procedure and facilitate better generalization, instead of learning absolute cost-to-goal values $Q^i$, we learn a relative cost-advantage vector $A^i = [Q_{a1}^i - Q^i, \dots, Q_{ak}^i - Q^i]^\intercal$ that subtracts the cost from the current state to the goal for each of the $K$ possible directions and thus is scale-invariant (since the scale of the cost-to-go values are not relevant for a sequential decision making problem).